 Between a husband and wife, a title is almost always held as joint tenants.
 This is so that when the first spouse dies, the other one will automatically own the family home without having to go through probate.
 Note that this is not always done in second marriages, depending on the situation.

 The subject of names on title comes up at estate planning time because the type of ownership might affect your estate plan.

-Note to readers: This thread has had 95,000 views as of 06/13 and has more than 200 comments.
-I can no longer respond to the comments on this thread because we seem to have exceeded the maximum that this blog can handle and it won't let me see the ones at the end.
-I still want to see and reply to your comments though... so please feel free to ask your question on another thread.
+Note to readers: Please don't leave comments or questions on this thread.
+Because this thread has more than 200 comments, I can no longer see or respond to the comments at the end.
+This appears to be the maximum that this blog allows.
+I still want to reply to your comments though, so please feel free to ask your question on another thread.
 Thanks!
 Lynne